freya-qq/Data-Analysis-Project/README.md

-This is my data analysis project presentation, and I will continue to update it
+This is my data analysis projects presentation, and I will continue to update it